I BELIEVE the impact you will make, is how free you ARE.

 I loved it because I thrived under pressure.
 I knew to stay at the top, I had to keep looking for inspiration and growth outside of my comfort zone and outside of my normal environment.
 It took me all around the world, and fighting against the boys.
 It also landed me in the world of personal growth.
 I loved being helpful & growing.

 I loathed it, because I learned very quickly that no matter how hard I worked and how well I did, in order to continue being at my best, I had to disappoint others.
 Bosses who wanted me to work full time when all I wanted to do was train, friends and senseis whom I had to fight in the finals to win places in teams and titles against, and others who simply hated the fact that I was making it look easy, and were jealous of my success. (keyword: look.
-They had no concept of how hard I worked).
+It takes a lot of hard work to make it look natural and easy!).

 And work I did.
 In fact, what I thought at the time, was that the key to my success was the fact that I worked harder than anyone else.
 When I knew others were sleeping, I was training.
 And if I wanted to get further, I had to push harder than ever before.
 It wasn’t of course, but it felt real for me.

 This mentality got me a lot of places.
 I won 9 Karate world titles during my time as a martial artist.
 I broke a couple of world records, and I graded to my third dan Black belt, again, in record time.
-I even won scholarships and awards for being gifted at getting everything done.
+I even won scholarships and awards during my university years for being gifted at getting everything done.

 It was amazing to know that I had a pain threshold that was beyond an average person, and that I could push through my own mental exhaustion to levels of experience I thought were not humanly possible before.
 I loved that I could switch on my game and turn into a woman on a mission.
 People thought I was way taller in media than in real life.